-- ➤ Tracking pupils' progress every half term Pupil Progress Meeting. - > Carrying out the review stage of the graduated approach in every cycle of SEN support. - Monitoring by the SENDCo. - ➤ Holding annual reviews for pupils with MSP and EHCP targets and provision reviewed and rewritten. - > Provision monitored through lesson observations, learning walks and reviewing assessment data. - Reviewing interventions targets, impact and progress. - Getting feedback from the pupil and their parents.
+- Tracking pupils' progress every half term Pupil Progress Meeting. - > Carrying out the review stage of the graduated approach in every cycle of SEN support. - Monitoring by the SENDCo. - ▶ Holding regular reviews for pupils with support plans targets and provision reviewed. - ▶ Holding annual reviews for pupils with EHCP targets and provision reviewed and rewritten. - > Provision monitored through lesson observations, learning walks and reviewing assessment data. - > Reviewing interventions targets, impact and progress. - Getting feedback from the pupil and their parents.